 Many cats feel more secure when they can survey their domain from above.
 This doesn’t mean every bed needs to be at ceiling height, but consider elevated options like cat trees or furniture-mounted beds alongside floor-level choices.
 The elevated perspective helps cats feel in control of their environment while resting.

 Interestingly, older cats or those with mobility issues might prefer lower options as climbing becomes more challenging.
-This is where understanding your individual cat’s preferences and abilities becomes crucial.
 A kitten might adore that top perch on the cat tree, while an arthritic senior would appreciate a well-cushioned bed right on the floor.

 Away From Food and Litter